seihoukei/trigger/readme.md

 Trigger(eventKey, [...eventArguments])
 ```

-Any valid `Map` key can be eventKey.
-When event is triggered, callback is called with handler arguments follower by event arguments:
+Any valid `Map` key can be `eventKey`.
+When event is triggered, `callback` is called with handler arguments followed by event arguments:
 ```js
 callback(...handlerArguments, ...eventArguments)
 ```